 High school students ages 16 and older can volunteer in the Camp Sealth LEAD Program.
 LEADs must attend a required training week, then volunteer for three additional weeks, earning up to 200 service hours.

 Provide routine and emergency health care for campers and staff, working under a physician’s standing orders.
 Health care certification required: RN, LPN, student nurse, CNA, EMT, paramedic, or physician.
 Health care staff may volunteer one or more weeks, and may exchange volunteer service for camp tuition.

-Manage office operations during busy summer months, including handling mail, answering phones, providing excellent customer service to parents and customers, assisting with registration and camper arrival and departure.
-Excellent computer and customer service skills required, plus current driver’s license with clean driving record.
-Supervise Office Assistant and possibly other camp staff.
-Not required to live […]
+Manage office operations during busy summer months, including handling mail, answering phones, and provide excellent customer service to parents and customers, assisting with registration and camper arrival and departure.

 Supervise adventure trip program and staff – coordinate trip logistics for trips including camping, backpacking, rafting, and climbing; supervise in-camp adventure programs.
 Previous leadership and trip experience required.
 WFA or WFR recommended.